BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 10/12/2023
 ---
 Tough Saturday.
 I haven't been in a good mood all day 😐.
 We were in Białystok and looked at the floors - the prices are astronomical 🤯.

+11/12/2023
+---
+Yesterday we went to the morning service, and then we went to Reduty and spent the entire afternoon and evening there :).
+The plan for today is to read an article, run 3 km and learn a bit about Kubernetes 👍.

+12/12/2023
+---
+Yesterday was as good a day as possible 😌.
+I managed to do what I set out to do.
+Today I would like to buy at least one book from the book list for 2023.

+13/12/2023
+---
+Yesterday I didn't manage to buy a book.
+In the evening we were at the Kondratiuks' and returned late in the evening.
+Today I would like to take care of it 📚.

+14/12/2023
+---
+I failed again 🫢.
+This time the excuse is that I had a lot of work - really 😑!

+15/12/2023
+---
+Natalia's armchair arrived yesterday, but it has one defect that makes it wobble slightly from side to side 😐.
+I filed a complaint and I hope they will replace this element 😏.
+If I have enough time and strength, I will finally want to buy books in the evening.

+16/12/2023
+---
+Yesterday, without any special revelations - a walk in the morning, then work.
+In the meantime, I had to go to the construction site, I did workout and around 3PM dinner.
+In the evening, my wife and I spent time together :).

+17/12/2023
+---
+Yesterday evening we attended a Christmas Eve youth meeting in Bielsk Podlaski.
+We also took our teenagers and it was ok.
+We could see a few people we hadn't seen for a long time :).